Child World: History

 In April 1992, Child World applied for Chapter 11 bankruptcy protection causing former Child World managers and Cole National executives to file a class-action lawsuit against Avon, accusing it of sabotaging the company so they could liquidate it and avoid payments to them.
 A further 54 stores were identified for closure as Child World focussed on 71 previously profitable Northeastern United States stores it sought funds to keep open.
 Lenders were not forthcoming and the business reported further losses.
 Avon sought a last ditch merger of Child World with Lionel Corporation's also financially troubled Lionel Kiddie City but were ultimately unable to agree terms.
-An “inventory clearance" sale became a liquidation; most headquarters staff were sacked, and by mid September 1992 Child World ceased to exist.
-Lionel Kiddie City went out of business one year later.
+An "inventory clearance" sale became a liquidation; most headquarters staff were sacked, and by mid September 1992 Child World ceased to exist.

 Store design

 Child World was known largely for making its stores resemble castles, complete with turrets, battlements, and three arches (two small, one large) in the front door.
-The corporate logo was written in a "refrigerator magnet"-like typeface.
-The design started showing up in newer Child World stores after the 1977 acquisition of Children's Palace.
-After the company went out of business, some of the retailers that took over the Child World spaces retained the design, but most did not.

-Mascot

-The mascot for Child World was originally a cartoon rabbit named Happy Rabbit who sported the words "I'm Happy" on his T-shirt.
-He was later replaced by a cartoon panda bear named Peter Panda, often depicted wearing overalls with his name printed on them.